Home Energy Plan FAQ

 - Mobile/modular homes on a permanent foundation with a permanent water supply, intended as a residence

-- How long do I have to wait to receive my rebate once an upgrade is done?
+How long do I have to wait to receive my rebate once an upgrade is done?
+Toggle content

-Once an application is submitted it will be reviewed by program staff and approved if eligible and complete.
+Once an application is submitted, it will be reviewed by program staff and approved if eligible and complete.
 The homeowner will then receive an email request to confirm the application and address details.
-Once the homeowner confirms these details the rebate cheque will be mailed in 6 to 8 weeks.
+Once the homeowner confirms these details, the rebate cheque will be mailed in six to eight weeks.

-- Are door and patio doors covered under the Home Energy Plan?
+Are door and patio doors covered under the Home Energy Plan?
+Toggle content

-- I can do the work myself, can I participate in the Home Energy Plan?
+I can do the work myself.
+Can I participate in the Home Energy Plan?
+Toggle content

 Yes.
-To participate in the Home Energy Plan you must complete a Home Energy Evaluation through a participating Energy Advisor, however upgrades can be completed by yourself, without using a participating contractor.
+To participate in the Home Energy Plan, you must complete a Home Energy Evaluation through a participating Energy Advisor.
+However, upgrades can be completed yourself without using a participating contractor.
 Homeowners completing work themselves are required to complete a post-upgrade Home Energy Evaluation to confirm energy savings for the rebate.
-More details can be found in the Program Guide.
+More details can be found in the program guide.

-- What if I already completed an Energy Evaluation on my home?
+What if I already completed an energy evaluation on my home?
+Toggle content

-- How do I know what upgrades will benefit my house?
+How do I know what upgrades will benefit my house?
+Toggle content

 - Your Home Energy Evaluation report received after the Home Energy Evaluation will provide suggestions on which areas of your home could be upgraded for maximum benefit and energy savings.